openwdl/wdl/versions/1.1/SPEC.md

 #### Expression Placeholders and String Interpolation

 Any WDL string expression may contain one or more "placeholders" of the form `~{*expression*}`, each of which contains a single expression.
-Note that placeholders of the form `${*expression*}` may also be used interchangably, but their use is discouraged for reasons discussed in the [command section](#expression-placeholders) and may be deprecated in a future version of the specification.
+Note that placeholders of the form `${*expression*}` may also be used interchangeably, but their use is discouraged for reasons discussed in the [command section](#expression-placeholders) and may be deprecated in a future version of the specification.

 When a string expression is evaluated, its placeholders are evaluated first, and their values are then substituted for the placeholders in the containing string.